Global well-posedness for the three dimensional Muskat problem in the critical Sobolev space: Introduction

 The aim of this article is to show that the 3D Muskat problem is globally well-posed for any large initial data in Lipschitz.
 Indeed, we shall only assume smallness in the critical $\dot H^{2}$ semi-norm.
 So the slope can be arbitrarily large, this is the first result of large slope solutions for the 3D Muskat problem. \\

-Besides being mathematically challenging to prove global results without any smallness assumption on the Lipschitz semi-norm, it is also physically relevant since it would show that the interface can be be highly oscillating in an arbitrarily short time.
+Besides being mathematically challenging to prove global results without any smallness assumption on the Lipschitz semi-norm, it is also physically relevant since it would show that the interface can be highly oscillating in an arbitrarily short time.
 This is obviously impossible to observe if the slope is small.
 Also, allowing the slope to be arbitrarily large shows that there exist solutions which can be arbitrarily close to the turnover phenomena observed by Castro, C\'ordoba, Fefferman, Gancedo and L\'opez-Fern\'andez in \cite{CCCFM}) but without never reaching it. \\

 When dealing with the Cauchy problem for data in the critical $\dot H^2$ space, both aforementioned formulations give rise to severe difficulties to close the {\it{a priori}} estimates for the most singular terms.
 This motivate the introduction of a new formulation to treat the Cauchy problem \eqref{f1} for initial data in $\dot H^{2}$.
 The idea behind this new formulation in terms of oscillatory integral was pioneered in an article by C\'ordoba and the second author \cite{CL} were they studied the Cauchy problem for 2D Muskat equation with regular enough data and small $\dot H^{3/2}$ semi-norm.
-The 3D case (2D interface) is not only more nonlinear than the 2D case (1D interface) but also more technical because of the fact that one has to deal with directional derivatives.
+However, the 3D case (2D interface) is not only more nonlinear than the 2D case (1D interface) but also more technical because of the fact that one has to deal with directional derivatives.
 The fact that the rational function in $\Delta_{y}f$ appearing in the Muskat equation cannot be seen as the restriction of the Fourier transform of some well chosen $L^1$ function (in the same spirit as \cite{CL}) generates some technical difficulties.
+Also, one of the most difficult term is $S_{2,2}$.
+This is mainly because one looses the nice symmetry of the Hilbert transform which gives rise to nice controlled commutators in the case of the 2D Muskat problem \cite{CL}.
+In higher dimension, we get the Riesz transforms but due to the fact that the critical space becomes $\dot H^2$ it seems not possible to get some nice cancellations and symmetries.
+One has to guess which decompositions will give the desired control to close the energy estimates.